-An operator-led advisory practice built for the mid-market leadership gap.
+An operator-led advisory practice built to close the cybersecurity leadership gap.

 Antares Security exists because most mid-market organizations need senior cybersecurity leadership — and very few can realistically hire it.
 The practice was built to close that gap with operator-grade judgment, not packaged consulting.